Blog

 • VPNs do not prevent malware dwelling in a user’s device from infecting the wider network and disrupting workstations running on the legacy, unpatched operating systems and infrastructure common to the OT space.

 • Vendors rarely allow for the installation of a VPN agent on contractor devices in the first place.
-This means that VPNs cannot solve the significant problem of securing access for the many third-party vendors and technicians contracted to perform specialized tasks within OT environments.
+This means that VPNs cannot solve the significant problem of securing access for the many third-party vendors and technicians contracted to perform specialized tasks for industrial organizations.

 In the end, a VPN’s ability to provide anything approaching secure access depends on its not being compromised.
-Small enterprises running only IT systems may still be able to get away with using a VPN as their primary secure remote access solution, but for organizations operating critical infrastructure and other industrial systems, VPNs are just too risky.
+Small businesses running only IT systems may still be able to get away with using a VPN as their primary secure remote access solution, but for organizations operating critical infrastructure and other industrial systems, VPNs are just too risky

 Firewalls: Security Through Traffic-Monitoring